mozilla-services/hoverpad/README.md

 2. Toggle `xpinstall.signatures.required` to true
 3. You will get automatic updates

-If you don't care about automatic updates, you can also install the latest XPI from there: https://github.com/Natim/hoverpad/releases
+If you don't care about automatic updates, you can also install the latest XPI from https://github.com/mozilla-services/hoverpad/releases

 ### From the source code